 The full survey can be found on the American Bankers Association website.

 "Digital banking was on the rise long before COVID-19, but the growth in mobile app usage accelerated when the pandemic made in-person banking more difficult," said Rob Morgan, ABA senior vice president of innovation strategy.
-"Today's banking apps are extremely sophisticated, and this survey shows that many consumers who try them will quickly choose preffered mobile banking."
+"Today's banking apps are extremely sophisticated, and this survey shows that many consumers who try them will quickly choose preferred mobile banking."

 Now, let's think about how to take advantage of this trend of moving clients to a mobile app.
 Below we present an overview of 6 possible reasons to motivate users to visit more often and make the most of it.